 Carve out more time for studying than you might think necessary.
-If your child has a vocabulary quiz on Friday, for instance, have her start working with those words on Monday rather than waiting until Wednesday.
+If your child has a vocabulary quiz on Friday, for instance, it’s a good idea to start working with those words on Monday rather than waiting until Wednesday.

 3. Create a study schedule that fits your child’s pace.

-Your child can only study as much and as fast as she’s able to.
-So if her dyslexia is slowing her down, slow down the entire studying process.
+If dyslexia is slowing your child down, slow down the entire studying process.
 Reviewing the material in small batches, rather than in one long stretch, can help relieve frustration and anxiety.
 So can taking breaks between study sessions.

 Create a study schedule that your child feels comfortable with.
-Maybe she can successfully work on five vocabulary words at a time, for instance.
-If she can keep going, that’s great.
-But she’ll know she won’t have to do more than she can reasonably handle at each study session.
+Some kids can successfully work on five vocabulary words at a time, for instance.
+If they can keep going, that’s great.
+But they’ll know they don’t have to do more than they can reasonably handle at each study session.

 4. Ask for study materials well in advance.

 Your child’s teacher may already have notes on the information that will be covered on the test, or an actual study guide.
-He may also have notes on the material the students read.
+There may also be notes on the material the students read.

-Using flashcards is a quick way for your child to test herself.
-It can also make it easier for her to access the information (instead of having to read from the text).
+Using flashcards is a quick way for kids to test themselves.
+It can also make it easier for them to access the information (instead of having to read from the text).
 But it’s not just reviewing the cards that helps.
-The act of making them is beneficial, too, especially if she includes a picture.
+The act of making them is beneficial, too, especially if they include a picture.

-Connecting a visual element to words can boost her memory.
-Google images can be a great source for artwork—and the process of searching provides even more reinforcement of the concepts she’s learning.
+Connecting a visual element to words can boost memory.
+Google images can be a great source for artwork — and the process of searching provides even more reinforcement.

 6. Take over some of the reading yourself.

-Any chance your child gets to read can help boost her skills.
+Any chance your child gets to read can help boost skills.
 But the point of studying isn’t to work on reading.
-It’s to help your child learn the material and then show what she knows.
+It’s to help kids learn the material so they can show what they know.

-If reading is so difficult or stressful that it gets in the way of her learning, do some of it for her.
-That way she can focus on content and concepts rather than on decoding.
+If reading is so difficult or stressful that it gets in the way of learning, you can do some of the reading.
+That way, your child can focus on content and concepts rather than on decoding.
 Plus, many kids with dyslexia have an easier time taking in and remembering information when they hear it.

-7. Help her understand and follow test directions.
+7. Help your child understand and follow test directions.

 The teacher may write directions for the quiz on the board or on the test itself.
-But that’s just one more thing your child has to read.
-So she may ignore or race through it, and then do the wrong thing on the test.
+But that’s just one more thing kids have to read.
+They may ignore it or race through it, and then do the wrong thing on the test.